HotNoob/HotNoob/README.md

 **Main Programming Languages**: C#, PHP... and apparently now Python as well.
 MySQL is my preferred database language.
 Otherwise, can program with any language.

-dipping my feet in open-source
+dipping my toes in open-source water
 <!--
 **HotNoob/HotNoob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.